DC-Cunningham/ResponsivePortfolio/README.md

 - The About page has an image that has text wrapping around it in all screen sizes above 576px.
 - The portfolio page has an image set that changes from 1 to 2 to 3 per row as the screen size increases.

+## Notes on required work

+Currently the required javascript is inactive and non functioning and will need further setup.

 ## Link to deployed Application

 [Responsive Portfolio](https://dcrevreslabs.github.io/ResponsivePortfolio/)